EPCCed/archer-gpu-course/section-4.01/README.md

 ## Stream management

-A stream object is decalred using
+A stream object is declared using
 ```
-  cudaStreanm_t stream;
+  cudaStream_t stream;
 ```
-and needds to be initialised before use via the API call
+and needs to be initialised before use via the API call
 ```
   cudaStreamCreate(&stream);
 ```